rikulo/rikulo-docs/docs/Getting_Started/Hello_World.md

 The user interface elements in a Rikulo application are built using views.
 A view is the basic building block.
 It draws something on the screen and interact with the user.

+A view is an instance of [View](api:view) and its subclasses.
+To define the user interface is all about picking up the right views, instantiating them and putting them together.

-In this application, we instantiate an instance of [TextView](api:view) to show the greeting message.
+For example, we instantiate an instance of [TextView](api:view) to show the greeting message in this sample application.

     new TextView("Hello World!");

-> A view is an instance of [View](api:view) and its subclasses.
 > [TextView](api:view) is a subclass of [View](api:view) for displaying messages.

-Views can be arranged in a hierarchy of views, as show below, to define any user interface you want.
-The topmost view is called the root view.
+Views can be arranged in a hierarchy of views, as show below, to define more complex user interface you want.
+The view at the top is called the root view.

 ![Tree of Views](view-hierarchy.jpg?raw=true)